- Warmer cities with manageable air-quality stress

 American Pit Bull Terrier — data pending AKC verification.

-This page re-scores cities using the same underlying dataset as the main index, but it weights climate, exercise, access, and breed-law risk through a American Pit Bull Terrier-specific lens.
+This page re-scores representative cities from the same underlying dataset as the main index, but weights climate, exercise, access, housing friction, and breed-law risk through a American Pit Bull Terrier-specific lens.

 Because American Pit Bull Terriers can face breed-law scrutiny, legal context matters alongside climate and cost.
 5 of the current top five cities sit in places with either statewide preemption or no active local breed restriction, which lowers policy risk for owners.

-Right now, cities like Galax, Shelbina, Clayton rise to the top because they balance those needs more effectively than the national baseline, rather than excelling on a single metric alone.
+Right now, cities like Lexington-Fayette, Wilmington, Tallahassee rise to the top because they balance those needs more effectively than the national baseline, rather than excelling on a single metric alone.

 Methodology & Data Sources